 IMRF's actuary uses a five-year smoothed market-related value with a 20% corridor to determine the actuarial value of assets.
 The smoothing is intended to prevent extreme volatility in employer contribution rates due to short-term fluctuations in the investment markets.
-For the December 31, 2021 valuation, the aggregate actuarial value of assets was \$50.2 billion.
-The aggregate actuarial liability for all IMRF employers was \$50.9 billion.
-The aggregate actuarial funding ratio is currently 98.6% (an increase from the 2020 ratio of 94.1%).
-If the market value of assets is used (i.e., no actuarial smoothing), the aggregate funding ratio is 113.3% as of December 31, 2021, an increase from 103.4% as of December 31, 2020.
+For the December 31, 2022, valuation, the aggregate actuarial value of assets was \$52.1 billion.
+The aggregate actuarial liability for all IMRF employers was \$53.1 billion.
+The aggregate actuarial funding ratio is currently 98.2% (a decrease from the 2021 ratio of 98.6%).
+If the market value of assets is used (i.e., no actuarial smoothing), the aggregate funding ratio is 90.7% as of December 31, 2022, a decrease from 113.3% as of December 31, 2021.
 The reason for the difference between the two ratios is due to the five-year smoothing of gains and losses in the actuarial funding ratio while the market funding ratio reflects the immediate impact of investment gains and losses.
-As of December 31, 2021, IMRF's market-based funding value change was higher than the actuarial funding value since there were \$7,023.9 million of unrecognized actuarial investment gains, which will be reflected in the 2022 through 2025 period in keeping with the five-year actuarial smoothing technique discussed above.
+As of December 31, 2022, IMRF's market-based funding value change was less than the actuarial funding value since there were (\$3,941.8) million of unrecognized actuarial investment losses, which will be reflected in the 2023 through 2026 period, in keeping with the five-year actuarial smoothing technique discussed above.

 The preceding ratios are for the Fund as a whole.
 Under the Illinois Pension Code, each employer funds the pensions for its own employees.
 Funding ratios for individual employers and individual plans vary widely.
 IMRF members can look with a sense of security to the net position base since these assets are irrevocably committed to the payment of their pensions when they retire.
 The actuary has determined that the present net position base, expected future contributions, and investment earnings thereon are sufficient to provide for full payment of future benefits under the level payroll percentage method of funding.
 The "Actuarial" section of this report contains the actuary's letter and further information on IMRF's funding.
-The IMRF Board of Trustees last reviewed the funding policy in December 2020.
+The IMRF Board of Trustees last reviewed the funding policy in December 2022.
 The annual assumed investment rate of return is 7.25%.

 The investment portfolio is a major contributor to the Fund.
-Year 2021 investment returns resulted in a gain of \$8.4 billion or 16.6%.
-Looking at it from a long-term perspective of 3, 5, and 10 years, the rates of return are 17.0%, 12.1%, and 10.7%, respectively.
-The 2021 investment gain represented 85.4% of the Plan Additions for the year.
-In the past five years-2017 through 2021-investment income represented the following percentage of additions to fiduciary net position:
+Year 2022 investment returns resulted in a loss of \$7.9 billion or (12.9)%.
+Looking at it from a long-term perspective of 3, 5, and 10 years, the rates of return are 5.3%, 5.9%, and 7.8%, respectively.
+The 2022 investment loss represented a negative 120.0% of the Plan Additions for the year.
+Plan additions include investment returns as well as member and employer contributions for the year.
+In the past five years-2018 through 2022-investment income/losses represented the following percentage of additions/subtractions to fiduciary net position:

-Year Percentage of Additions
+Year Percentage of Additions/Subtractions

+2022 (120.0)%

 2021 85.4%

 2020 83.0%

 2019 85.9%

 2018 (452.8)%

-2017 81.5%